The Haunting History of Fiddle Leaf Fig Trees

 Water: While this plant has a tropical nature, avoid overwatering your Fiddle Leaf Fig tree.
 A good rule of green thumb is to keep the soil evenly damp, but allow the soil to dry out between watering.

-Placement: Truth is, Ficus lyrata can be a bit of a diva.
+Placement: Truth is, Ficus lyrata can be a bit of a pa.
 If you’re experiencing problems with your plant despite the proper watering and light, it could be where it's located.
 This plant takes a while to acclimate to its new space, so avoid moving it around too much.

 Dust: Keep your plant looking glossy by regularly wiping down its leafs with a damp cloth to remove surface dust.
 Easy-peasy!

 If you're still experiencing problems with your Fiddle Leaf Fig, you'll be happy to know that it can be saved.
 Simply chop off the top of the trunk, resume proper care, and watch another tree sprout from the pre-existing trunk.
 See - it's not so scary after all!